 Legionella Risk Assessments:

-Site specific, detailed and yet straight to the point.
-Our risk assessments focus on what you need to know to maintain compliance, with recommendations made on how to correct any issues found.
+Our risk assessments are site specific, detailed and yet straight to the point.
+The assessment will focus on what you need to know to maintain compliance, with recommendations made on how to correct any issues found.

 Written Schemes of Control: